 The operator Asset Energy Pty Limited undertook a 2D seismic survey in March 2018 and the permit is in good standing.
-Control of the operator reverted to interests associated with Mr David Breeze and Bounty and Asset have co-operated to advance to a drill test of the previously well-defined Baleen Prospect.
-With major gas supply issues developing in eastern Australia; the operator has identified a new target at Baleen Prospect with AVO analysis of seismic data.
+Asset Energy and Bounty have co-operated to advance to a drill test of the previously well-defined Baleen Prospect.
+With major gas supply issues developing in eastern Australia; the operator has identified a new target at Baleen Prospect using AVO analysis of seismic data.